Stefan Buczacki: Early life

 Buczacki grew up in Duffield, Derbyshire, where he was educated at The Ecclesbourne School.
-He gained a first-class honours degree in botany at Southampton University, and a D.Phil. in forest science at Linacre College, Oxford University.
+He gained a first-class honours degree in botany at Southampton University, and a DPhil degree in forest science at Linacre College, Oxford.

 Career

 Buczacki started a career in research for the Agricultural Research Council at the National Vegetable Research Station at Wellesbourne, Warwickshire.
 As a plant pathologist he worked on the biology and control of a species of Phytomyxea, Plasmodiophora brassicae, the cause of clubroot disease.
 He became a freelance author and broadcaster in 1984.
 He lives in Stratford-upon-Avon.

-His broadcasting work included twelve years as a panel member and then chairman of Gardeners' Question Time on BBC Radio 4, contributing to over six hundred consecutive editions.
-He devised and presented The Gardening Quiz, on BBC Radio 4 and Classic Gardening Forum on Classic FM.
-He has appeared frequently on British television embracing contributions to all five terrestrial channels, including Gardeners' World on BBC Two and a number of series on satellite and regional stations.
-He was also the resident gardening expert on Channel 5's daytime show "Open House with Gloria Hunniford" and on BBC1's daytime show Good Morning with Anne and Nick from 1992 to 1996.
+His broadcasting work included twelve years as a panel member and then chairman of Gardeners' Question Time on BBC Radio 4, contributing to more than six hundred consecutive editions.
+He devised and presented The Gardening Quiz on BBC Radio 4 and Classic Gardening Forum on Classic FM.
+He has appeared frequently on British television (all five terrestrial channels), including Gardeners' World on BBC2 and a number of series on satellite and regional stations.
+He was also the resident gardening expert on Channel 5's daytime show Open House with Gloria Hunniford and on BBC1's daytime show Good Morning with Anne and Nick from 1992 to 1996.

-Buczacki is credited as Britain's second biggest selling gardening author, with over 60 books to his name on both gardening and natural history.
-His first book Collins Guide to the Pests, Diseases and Disorders of Garden Plants, written jointly with Dr Keith Harris and illustrated by Brian Hargreaves, has remained the standard reference work for forty years, while his Fauna Britannica was an account of the entire wild animal life of the British Isles for which the then Prince of Wales, now HM King Charles III wrote the Foreword.
-He also wrote Volume 102 Garden Natural History for Collins's New Naturalist series.
+Buczacki is credited as Britain's second-biggest-selling gardening author, with more than 60 books to his name on both gardening and natural history.
+His first book, Collins Guide to the Pests, Diseases and Disorders of Garden Plants, written jointly with Dr Keith Harris and illustrated by Brian Hargreaves, has remained the standard reference work for forty years, while his Fauna Britannica was an account of the entire wild animal life of the British Isles for which the then Prince of Wales (now King Charles III) wrote the foreword.
+He also wrote Volume 102 of Garden Natural History for Collins's New Naturalist series.
 He has written for a number of national newspapers and magazines.

 Buczacki has been an outspoken critic of makeover gardening programmes on television, arguing that it is more important to show people how to garden than to pretend to do it for them.